Sign In Register

 Healthcare Facilities92

-Rockland has an average annual temperature of 45°F (7°C).
+Rockland has a cool climate with an average annual temperature of 45°F (7°C).
 Winters average 15°F in January while summers reach 71°F in July.
-Annual precipitation is 35.6 inches.
-The area enjoys 260 sunny days per year.
+The area gets 260 sunny days per year, above the national average.
+Annual precipitation totals 35.6 inches.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 751 feet.

 Temperature